Power of Attorney for Personal Care

 Can I make a power of attorney?

-You must be at least 16 years old and mentally capable.
+You must be 16 years of age or older and mentally capable of making a Power of Attorney for Personal Care.
 This means that you understand:

-You must make the power of attorney without anyone:
+You must make the power of attorney without anyone forcing you or telling you that you must make one to get medical care.

 Who can be my attorney?